philbooth/complexity-report/README.md

 and `xml`.
 These are loaded with `require` from the `src/formats` subdirectory.
-If the format file is not found, then the tool will attempt to load a module with the name specified.
+If the format file is not found in that directory, a second attempt will be made to load the module without the subdirectory prefix.
 Adding new formats is really easy;
 each format module must export a function `format`, which takes a report object as its only argument